youngboy/engine-docs/source/troubleshooting.md

 Please include the following when submitting an issue to our support team:

 * Engine JSON configuration object
-* Type of GraphQL server and whether you are using a sidecar or standalone container
+* Type of GraphQL server and whether you are using the `apollo-engine` sidecar or standalone Docker container
-* The query submitted and the full response
+* The query submitted and the full response, including headers

 Submit your issue to [support@apollodata.com](mailto:support@apollodata.com) or join our Apollo public slack #engine channel here (https://apollographql.slack.com/).